RIAEvangelist/node-http-server/README.md

                     500: '500 {{err}}'
                 }

+`` domains `` this is a mapping of hostname to path.
+It can be used for multiple different domains, or for subdomains.
 `` contentType `` mapping of file extension to header content type `` restrictedType `` extensions to which external access will be denied `` errors `` error headers and error strings, these can be anything you like from html to text etc. just make sure they all can use the same headers.
 The **500** error will replace `` {{err}} `` in the specified value with the actual error message from the server.